-34-THE CRUSADER CASTLE
+4-THE CRUSADER CASTLE

-The site of the Crusader fortification dating from the Fatimid period (969-1169 A.D.).
-In the beginning of the 12th century A.D., the Crusaders built a strong stonework from the site and the old ones.
-The castle enclosure with four towers at each corner of the building, and a fifth tower in the middle the entrance.
+The site of the Crusader occupied by an earlier fortification dating from the Fatimid period (969-1169 A.D.).
+In the beginning of the 12th century A.D., the Crusaders built a strong fortress, reusing Roman stonework from the site and cutting new stones to match the old ones.
+The castle consisted of a courtyard, an enclosure with four towers at each corner of the building, and a fifth tower in the middle of the north wall to defend the entrance.
 The whole castle was originally surrounded by a moat.
 In Mamluke and Ottoman times, the castle was reused and some parts of it were restored.
 Climbing to the top of the castle offers an excellent vantage point for taking in a panoramic view of the ruins and the Mediterranean Sea.